 - 4.1 Keeping livestock is considered by the Council to be a regular, if not daily commitment in most cases and a highly responsible activity.
 Tenants may keep chickens on their allotments, providing prior written permission has been obtained from Seaton Town Council.
 Cockerels are not allowed.
-No other livestock will be permitted. - 4.2 Tenants will be advised of the maximum numbers permitted, according to plot size and application submitted. - 4.3 Tenants, who have obtained consent to keep chickens on the site, will be expected to maintain expected welfare standards laid down in relevant legislation and guidance, issued by the Government and animal protection organisations. - 4.4 Any structures, i.e. chicken shed, require permission from the Council and structures will be required to meet suitable space for quality of life, promotion of natural behaviours and protection from adverse weather and predation. - 4.5 And foodstuffs must be stored in such a way, for example, metal containers, to prevent them attracting vermin and animal husbandry should be such that access by vermin is prevented.
+No other livestock will be permitted. - 4.2 Tenants will be advised of the maximum numbers permitted, according to plot size and application submitted. - 4.3 Tenants, who have obtained consent to keep chickens on the site, will be expected to maintain expected welfare standards laid down in relevant legislation and guidance, issued by the Government and animal protection organisations. - 4.4 Any structures, i.e. chicken shed, require permission from the Council and structures will be required to meet suitable space for quality of life, promotion of natural behaviours, safe containment and protection from adverse weather and predation. - 4.5 And foodstuffs must be stored in such a way, for example, metal containers, to prevent them attracting vermin and animal husbandry should be such that access by vermin is prevented.

-- Any rodent activity noted on any plot housing chickens, must be reported to the Environmental Health team at East Devon District Council. - 4.6 If potential neglect is identified, a local expert will be asked to review the chickens concerned.
-If concerns are confirmed then, without exception, the RSPCA will be contacted, and their advice implemented. - 4.7 If needed the RSPCA will be asked for advice and guidance on the removal of neglected or diseased livestock to other care. - 4.8 Any such incident will result in the removal of consent to that tenant to keep chickens and the rescinded permission will not be reinstated. - 4.9 Dogs no dogs shall be allowed on any part of the allotment site at any time.
+Any rodent activity noted on any plot housing chickens, must be reported to the Environmental Health team at East Devon District Council.

+- 4.6 If potential neglect is identified, this should be reported to the Town Clerk and a local expert will be asked to review the chickens concerned, as soon as reasonably practicable.
+If concerns are confirmed then, without exception, the RSPCA will be contacted, and their advice implemented. - 4.7 If needed the RSPCA will be asked for advice and guidance on the removal of neglected or diseased livestock to other care. - 4.8 Any such incident will result in the removal of consent to that tenant to keep chickens and the rescinded permission will not be reinstated.
+Where the animals are proven by RSPCA inspectors to have been subjected to neglect and or abuse, the tenancy will be terminated without notice. - 4.9 Dogs no dogs shall be allowed on any part of the allotment site at any time.